Chosen-ciphertext attack: Adaptive chosen-ciphertext attack

 A (full) adaptive chosen-ciphertext attack is an attack in which ciphertexts may be chosen adaptively before and after a challenge ciphertext is given to the attacker, with only the stipulation that the challenge ciphertext may not itself be queried.
-This is a stronger attack notion than the lunchtime attack, and is commonly referred to as a CCA2 attack, as compared to a CCA1 (lunchtime) attack.
+That is a stronger attack notion than the lunchtime attack and is commonly referred to as a CCA2 attack, as compared to a CCA1 (lunchtime) attack.
 Few practical attacks are of this form.
 Rather, this model is important for its use in proofs of security against chosen-ciphertext attacks.
 A proof that attacks in this model are impossible implies that any realistic chosen-ciphertext attack cannot be performed.

 A practical adaptive chosen-ciphertext attack is the Bleichenbacher attack against PKCS#1.

-Numerous cryptosystems are proven secure against adaptive chosen-ciphertext attacks, some proving this security property based only on algebraic assumptions, some additionally requiring an idealized random oracle assumption.
-For example, the Cramer-Shoup system is secure based on number theoretic assumptions and no idealization, and after a number of subtle investigations it was also established that the practical scheme RSA-OAEP is secure under the RSA assumption in the idealized random oracle model.
+Numerous cryptosystems are proven secure against adaptive chosen-ciphertext attacks.
+Some prove that the security property is based only on algebraic assumptions.
+Others additionally require an idealized random oracle assumption.
+For example, the Cramer-Shoup system is secure based on number theoretic assumptions and no idealization, and after a number of subtle investigations, it was also established that the practical scheme RSA-OAEP is secure under the RSA assumption in the idealized random oracle model.